High costs and low returns will fuel nursing home shortage - CBRE

 “Although there are several schemes in the planning process, the cost versus income equation is prohibitive and as a result, there is limited construction underway and very little in terms of new stock coming on stream,” it said.

-If the State’s nursing home support scheme, Fair Deal, was increased, this could stimulate the delivery of new nursing home stock “but otherwise it will remain extremely difficult to rationalise development of new nursing home facilities in many parts of the country,” CBRE warned.
+If the State’s nursing home support scheme, Fair Deal, was increased, this could stimulate supply “but otherwise it will remain extremely difficult to rationalise development of new nursing home facilities in many parts of the country,” CBRE warned.

-2020 will see only a small number of new nursing homes opening for business, it said.

 “Several overseas funds started to make their presence felt in the Irish healthcare sector last year, acquiring both individual properties and platforms using a myriad of different structures in order to access opportunities,” it said.